-30 This paper focuses on two specific wind farm models.
-First, FLORIS, is a low-fidelity, control-oriented tool for wind farm control, which includes several possible wake models developed by NREL and TU Delft Gebraad et al. (2016).
-FLORIS is python-based, open source, and available for download on github (https://github.com/WISDEM/FLORIS).
+This paper focuses on two specific wind farm models.
+First, FLORIS is a low-fidelity, control-oriented tool for wind farm control, which includes several possible wake models developed by National Renewable Energy Laboratory (NREL) and TU Delft (Gebraad et al., 2016).
+FLORIS is python-based, open source, and available for download on github (https: //github.com/WISDEM/FLORIS, last access: 8 May 2018).
 The overall approach of FLORIS is to provide an engineering model of wakes that predicts the important average behaviors of wakes in a computationally efficient way such that it can be used to derive control strategies through optimization or function as an internal controller model.
-A recent report compares predictions of the latest FLORIS model to lidar data from a utility-scale wind turbine operating in yaw and provides good agreement (Annoni et al. (2018)).
+A recent report compares predictions of the latest FLORIS model to lidar data from a utility-scale wind turbine operating in yaw and provides good agreement (Annoni et al., 2018).

-- In this work, the wake model used in this paper assumes a Gaussian wake that is derived from self-similar turbulence theory 5 (Bastankhah and Porté-Agel (2014, 2016); Niayifar and Porté-Agel (2015)).
+In this work, the wake model used in this paper assumes a Gaussian wake that is derived from self-similar turbulence theory (Bastankhah and Porté-Agel, 2014, 2016; Niayifar and Porté-Agel, 2015).
 The wake expands linearly and the parameters of this Gaussian wake are a function of ambient turbulence intensity and turbine operation.
-Overlapping wakes are combined using a sum-of-squares approach that has been used previously in literature (Katić et al.).
-It is important to note that there are alternative methods to combine wakes as wake superposition is an ongoing research topic (Machefaux and Mann (2015), Trabucchi et al. (2017)). - 10 Wake deflection is also included in this model based on the yaw misalignment of a turbine.
-It is modeled using a budget analysis of the Reynolds Averaged Navier-Stokes equations.
-For further details, the reader is referred to (Bastankhah and Porté-Agel (2016)).
+Overlapping wakes are combined using a sum-of-squares approach that has been used previously in literature (Katić et al., 1986).
+It is important to note that there are alternative methods to combine wakes as wake superposition is an ongoing research topic (Machefaux and Mann, 2015; Trabucchi et al., 2017).

+Wake deflection is also included in this model based on the yaw misalignment of a turbine.
+It is modeled using a budget analysis of the Reynolds-averaged Navier-Stokes equations.
+For further details, the reader is referred to Bastankhah and Porté-Agel (2016).

-Second, the Simulator fOr Wind Farm Applications (SOWFA), is a high-fidelity framework used to perform large-eddy simulations (LES) of wind farm flows, developed by NREL (Churchfield et al. (2012)).
-In LES, the filtered Navier-Stokes
+Second, the Simulator fOr Wind Farm Applications (SOWFA) is a high-fidelity framework used to perform

-15 equations are solved numerically, providing a time-evolving three-dimensional flow field in the wind farm.
+LES of wind farm flows, developed by NREL (Churchfield et al., 2012).
+In LES, the filtered Navier-Stokes equations are solved numerically, providing a time-evolving threedimensional flow field in the wind farm.
 Within SOWFA, wind turbines are modeled using an actuator disk/line model with torque, blade pitch, and yaw controllers.
-SOWFA is based on the OpenFoam libraries, and has been used in past research of wind farm controls for design and analysis (Churchfield et al. (2012)).
+SOWFA is based on the OpenFOAM libraries and has been used in past research of wind farm controls for design and analysis (Churchfield et al., 2012).

 In past research, the SOWFA and FLORIS have been used together.
 In a typical workflow, SOWFA simulations of a small farm are run to provide tuning inputs to FLORIS, which is then used to predict optimal controllers that are then tested in SOWFA.
-Successful iterations of this process yield controllers that can be used in field testing (see for example (Gebraad et al.
+Successful iterations of this process yield controllers that can be used in field testing (see for example Gebraad et al., 2016; Fleming et al., 2017b)

-(2016); Fleming et al. (2017b))

 One constraint of this approach is that, given the computational requirements of running SOWFA, tuning cases are typically limited to approximately 10-20 runs, and these are focused on high-loss scenarios such as one turbine directly waking another.

-25 For example, simulations of two turbines aligned in the flow, with and without yaw, for different distances downstream are a typical focus.
+For example, simulations of two turbines aligned in the flow, with and without yaw, for different distances downstream are a typical focus.